codepath/android_guides/ActiveAndroid Guide.md

 > Problem: I am getting a NullPointerException when trying to save a model

-This is because ActiveAndroid needs you to save all objects separately.
+This is because ActiveAndroid needs you to **save all objects separately**.
 Before saving a tweet for example, be sure to save the associated user object first.
 So when you have a tweet that references a user be sure to `user.save()` before you call `tweet.save()` since storing the user requires the local id to be set and assigned as the foreign key for the tweet.

 > Question: How does ActiveAndroid handle duplicate IDs?
 For example, I want to make sure no duplicate twitter IDs are inserted.
-Is there a way to specify a column is primary key in the model?
+Is there a way to specify a column is the primary key in the model?

-The solution is to mark the column recording the unique id of an object as a unique column acting as your pseudo primary key.
+The first step is to mark the column recording the unique id of an object as a unique column acting as your pseudo primary key.
 As [explained here](https://github.com/pardom/ActiveAndroid/issues/22), the annotation is:

 ```java
 @Table(name = "items")